- Dec 3, 2025

 - David Lapesa Barrera

-Building on this approach, The Lean Airline emphasizes three key dimensions that drive sustainable growth: Safety, Financial, and Efficiency, which applies Lean principles to optimize the use of resources.
-This is well reflected in some of our courses, such as Key Performance Indicators (KPIs) for Airlines, where we explore how these dimensions interact to guide smarter, more balanced decisions.
+Building on this approach, a practical way to drive sustainable growth is by integrating the three key dimensions that drive sustainable growth: Safety, Finance, and Efficiency, which applies Lean principles to optimize the use of resources.
+This integration is often supported through structured KPI frameworks that help connect safety, financial, and efficiency perspectives to guide balanced decision-making.

-When integrated within a data-driven framework—like the new ICAO Safety Intelligence Manual—these three dimensions enable airlines to move beyond reactive management and toward strategic operational excellence, because Safety Intelligence alone is not inherently strategic.
+When integrated within a data-driven framework—like the ICAO Safety Intelligence Manual—these three dimensions enable airlines to move beyond reactive management and toward strategic operational excellence, because safety intelligence alone is not inherently strategic.

 1. Safety Intelligence: Turning Data into Actionable Insight